 Please note that our estimated application processing time changes depending upon what time of year it is and how many applications we are currently receiving in the office.
 You will receive an email from us in the days following your application submission that will give you an estimate of your application processing time.
 All application processing times are based on when your file is complete (application, fee, and all transcripts and test scores).

 Students who do not meet our regular admissions requirements are encouraged to apply and will be reviewed for possible admission by the University of Arkansas’ Admissions and Appellate Board.
 You will receive mailed notification informing you of this committee review, and there is no further action you will need to take to facilitate the process.

 The University of Arkansas proudly offers transfer student scholarships each fall and spring semester to entering transfer students.
 Eligible students must have completed or be in the process of completing at least 24 or more transferable hours of college-level work from a regionally accredited institution of higher education other than the University of Arkansas, Fayetteville.
 For more information, visit the Office of Academic Scholarships transfer page.

 The New Arkansan Non-Resident Tuition Scholarship Award (NRTA) is a wonderful opportunity for students from the University of Arkansas' neighboring states, making tuition and fees even more affordable.
 The NRTA scholarship covers the majority of the difference between out-of-state and in-state tuition, and is automatically granted to eligible students.
 For more information on NRTA, visit nrta.uark.edu.

 If you have questions about the transfer process, we are here to help.
-You can contact Jamie Kern, assistant director for Transfer Central, at email@example.com or (479) 575-8499.
+You can contact the Transfer Central team at email@example.com or (479) 575-5346.